 Opening Hours → 5.30AM –1AM

-Bolshoi Theatre – historic theatre in Moscow – we saw it from outside but would love to visit it from inside and see some of the world-famous ballet or opera performances.
+Bolshoi Theatre – historic theatre in Moscow.
+We saw it from outside but would love to visit it from inside.
+Maybe see some of the world-famous ballet or opera performances.

-Sparrow Hills – this is another city park, nearby the above mentioned Gorky, famous for the view on the tallest of the seven Stalinist skyscrapers (Moscow State University).
-It is said to be a great spot for enjoying the view from the observation deck or taking a ride by cable car.
+Sparrow Hills – this is another city park, nearby the above mentioned Gorky.
+Yet famous for the view on the tallest of the seven Stalinist skyscrapers (Moscow State University).
+It is a great spot for enjoying the view from the observation deck or taking a ride by cable car.

 One more IMPORTANT thing to do while in Moscow – try some of delicious Russian food – caviar pancakes, Russian salad (in Russia known as Olivier), Borscht soup, Piroshki, Pelmeni, Shashlyk… and not to forget – drink some VODKA!